 Make sure your yeast is fresh.
 Active dry yeast, sold in individual packets, is the easiest type to use and keeps well in your pantry.
 There is always a 'best if used by' date on the packages, and you should follow this rigorously.
 If you are going to take the time to make bread, fresh yeast is essential.

 Cake yeast, if you can find it, really makes a wonderful loaf of bread.
 This form of yeast is fresh, stored in the refrigerator, and is very perishable.
-When you buy it, use it within 1-2 days, or it may mold.
+When you buy it, use it within 1 to 2 days, or it may mold.

 The flour you choose for your bread also makes a difference in the quality of the final product.
 Bread flour makes a superior loaf.
 This flour is higher in protein content, and protein, or gluten, is what gives bread its unique texture.